pixashot/docs/core-concepts/request-lifecycle.md

 ### Template Application

-If a template is specified, it's applied to the request:
+If a `template` parameter is provided in the request, it's applied using the `apply_template` validator in the `CaptureRequest` model.
+Templates are defined in `templates.json` and loaded by `src/templates.py`:

 ```python
 @model_validator(mode='before')